cloudfoundry-community/vault-boshrelease/README.md

 vault auth
 ```

-Now, you can put secrets in the vault, and read them back out:
+Now, you can put secrets in the vault, and read them back out (try any path with `secret/` prefix):

 ```
 vault write secret/handshake knock=knock